CppProgrammer23/Embed_Python_With_Cpp/QRCode and Voice/readme.md

 Simple answer: this was dedicated to a mobile deployement and the cross platform I used it doesn't support Python, it does only support Python Scripts to link them with C++.

-an other answer: because I want to use the powerful of the 2 languages combined together.
+an other answer: because I want to use the powerf of the 2 languages combined together.

 _**Now let's dive into the config:**_